fgimenez/project-infra/github/ci/prow-deploy/README.md

     molecule test

 Will launch all the above step automatically in sequence.
-If you need to launch test with a different deploy config, you need to export an environment variable instead

-    export DEPLOY_CONFIG_PATH=/path/to/config
-    molecule test

 ## How to debug the services in live cluster